History of tariffs in Australia: Establishing uniform tariffs

 The Protectionist Party, which was the largest party in the federal parliament and formed the government with Labour support, was still dissatisfied with the level of tariffs, and established a Royal Commission on Customs and Excise Tariffs in 1904.
 The Commission reported in 1907 and recommended a further increase in customs rates.
 The average rate of duty in 1907 was 26.2%.
 Deakin's Protectionist Party introduced into Parliament in December 1907 an explanatory memorandum setting out a new protection policy.
 This was a declaration of intention to raise the levels of protection from imports in Australia and also, importantly, to ensure that this protection was passed on to workers in the import-competing manufacturing industries.
 The party combined with the Labour Party, now firmly committed to higher tariffs, to pass the Customs Tariff Act of 1908, which was called the Lyne Tariff, following the practice of naming a new act after the Minister who introduced it to Parliament.
 This act, more than the Customs Tariff Act of 1902, propelled Australia into high levels of protection for manufactured goods.
-It increased tariff rates on many items, particularly on woolen goods, iron and steel products together with agricultural machinery.
+It increased tariff rates on many items, particularly on woollen goods, iron and steel products together with agricultural machinery.
 The 1908 Act represented a triumph in Parliament of the protectionists over the free traders.
 The average rate of duty increased in 1908 to 30.6%.

 The Free Trade Party was dissolved in 1909, and in 1910 the two non-Labour parties, Deakin's Protectionist group and the remnants of the Free Trade Party, combined to form the Liberal Party.
 In the same year the first majority Labour Government was formed, and both parliamentary parties proclaimed their support for protectionism and higher tariffs.